Sucuri vs Wordfence: The Only Security Review You Need

 Sucuri has a good firewall and their malware removal service was great.
 But the malware scanner failed to detect any malware, even though their team removed it later on.
 A security plugin without a functioning malware scanner is ineffective.

-Sucuri is the only other security plugin that has any chance of being considered alongside MalCare and Wordfence, because it at least functions as a security plugin sometimes.
-Jetpack and iThemes were write-offs.
+Sucuri is the only other security plugin that has any chance of being considered alongside MalCare and Wordfence, because it at least functions sometimes.
+Even if Sucuri customers look for alternatives.

 It is arguably one of the most popular security plugins out there, but it still fails in a fundamental area: malware scanning.
 As we will see later, their malware removal service is topnotch.
 They were efficient and prompt, getting back to us before we expected and doing a good job with cleaning the website.
 However, if it wasn’t a test website that we created and stuffed with malware, we would never have known it was infected in the first place because the scanner gave us a clean chit for hacks.
 So, in effect, Sucuri is a classic case of putting the carriage before the horse.
 You have to know the site is hacked to get it cleaned, but there is no way to know it is hacked with Sucuri’s scanner.